- More than two dozen countries have marriage equality. More than half of these are in Western Europe.

 In 2005, Canada became the first country in the Western Hemisphere to legalize same-sex marriage.
-It was followed by Argentina in 2010, Brazil and Uruguay in 2013, Mexico in 2015, Colombia in 2016, Ecuador in 2019, and Costa Rica in 2020.
+It was followed by Argentina in 2010, Brazil and Uruguay in 2013, Mexico in 2015, Colombia in 2016, Ecuador in 2019, Costa Rica in 2020, and Chile in 2021.
 In a 2019 ruling, Brazil’s supreme court determined homophobia and transphobia to be crimes under a 1989 law outlawing racism.
 Just a few hours after his inauguration in 2019, however, President Jair Bolsonaro removed the Human Rights Ministry’s ability to consider LGBTQ+ concerns.
 He drew criticism from LGBTQ+ advocacy groups during his campaign over homophobic remarks.

 Support for marriage equality varies across the region.
 According to a 2016 survey [PDF] by the International LGBTI Association (ILGA), 54 percent of Canadians, 48 percent of Chileans, and 57 percent of Argentines were in favor of legalizing same-sex marriage.
 In Central America, support was much lower: 33 percent of Costa Ricans, 28 percent of Nicaraguans, and 27 percent of Ecuadorians supported legalizing it.
 In 2018, the Inter-American Court of Human Rights ruled in favor of marriage equality, but the decision has not spurred much action among member states.